tytydraco/yessleep/out/Has_Anyone_Heard_of_the_Underground_Rave_Drug_Called_Crimson_Teardrops_Part_1.md

-“He needs a sea of blood,” Lisa continued.
-“You see?”
+“He needsh a shea of blood,” Lisa continued.
+“You shee?”
 She turned her blood-filled eyes up so that her gaze could meet my own, now terrified and filled with tears.
-“So much that it can reach all the way down to his roots and keep him fed for eternity.
-I’m going to have to get your skin off as well, I suppose.”
+“Sho much that it can reach all the way down to hish rootsh and keep him fed for eternity.
+I’m going to have to get your shkin off ash well, I shuppose.”